Please use our online booking system or email for the quickest response

 4. Below the calendar will be the available times highlighted in blue, select your preferred time.

-If you receive the message "selected start time is not available" it means your appointment needs a longer duration than available.
+If you receive the message "selected start time is not available, " your appointment needs a longer duration than available.
 Please select a start time with two or more consecutive available time blocks as follows:

 -initial community acupuncture: two consecutive time blocks

--community acupuncture with cupping, gua sha, or tui na: four consecutive time blocks
+-community acupuncture with cupping, gua sha, or tui na: two consecutive time blocks

--private acupuncture with cupping, gua sha, or tui na: five consecutive time blocks
+-private acupuncture with cupping, gua sha, or tui na: four consecutive time blocks

 5. Enter your name, email, and phone number and click "confirm booking".
 All done!
-Your should receive an email confirmation shortly.
+You should receive an email confirmation shortly.

 6. If you are having any issues, please email and we will be happy to help you out.